Performing Media | Keyboards & Electronic Instruments

 Piano Keyboard | Wikimedia Commons

 Common keyboard instruments include the piano, organ and harpsichord.
 Although these instruments use a keyboard and similar playing technique, they produce sound differently.
 Keyboard family timbres are extremely varied since keyboards may be used to control pipes, reeds, plucked strings, hammered strings, bells and electronics.
-If classified according to sound production, piano and harpsichord are chordophones because they have strings, whereas a pipe organ is an aerophone due vibrating air columns within its pipes.
+If classified according to sound production, piano and harpsichord are chordophones because they have strings, whereas a pipe organ is an aerophone due to vibrating air columns within its pipes.

-Most members of the keyboard family are capable of producing melody and harmony simultaneously, making them a favorite instrument of arrangers and composers.
+Most members of the keyboard family are capable of producing both melody and harmony simultaneously, making them a favorite instrument of arrangers and composers.